sujithjay/nigant/README.md

 `Nigant` relies on the [Oxford Developer API](https://developer.oxforddictionaries.com/).
 Generate your `APP_ID` & `APP_KEY`, and place it in an `.env` file at the root of the `Nigant` directory.

 ## Building
-nigant is written in Rust, so you'll need to grab a Rust installation in order to compile it.
-In general, nigant tracks the latest stable release of the Rust compiler.
+`Nigant` is written in Rust, so you'll need to grab a Rust installation in order to compile it.
+In general, `Nigant` tracks the latest stable release of the Rust compiler.

-To build nigant:
+To build `Nigant`:
 ```
 $ git clone https://github.com/twinair/nigant
 $ cd nigant